Opinion

 Musk is identified with Neuralink, Gates with Synchron, Altman with Merge Labs.
 Each tech billionaire is associated with one company in one layer.
 Bezos is the only one whose public neurotech footprint spans clinical devices, AI architecture and foundational research, because he is the only one with positions in all three.
 Category narrative leadership is consolidating around the Bezos portfolio rather than around any single company.

 Single-layer billionaire positions remain category-defining in their own right.
 Neuralink leads on visibility.
 The Merge Labs January 2026 seed was the largest single cheque into a new BCI company in recent memory, and Gates Frontier’s Synchron position runs longer than any other tech-billionaire bet on a Neuralink alternative.
-Multi-layer footprint is a different kind of position, not a better one.

 The next signals